 John Ritenbaugh, reminding us that these commentaries are connected end-time prophecies, states that the current feverish trade in precious metals commodities indicates an impending economic collapse.
 Chris Hedges, in his article "Brave New Dystopia,&. . .

 On the heels of the red horse of conflict gallops the black horse and its rider, commonly interpreted as famine.
-Richard Ritenbaugh expands this idea to include scarcity resulting from oppression.
+It also includes scarcity resulting from oppression.

 The purpose of activism is to take matters into one's own hands, often resulting in violence.
 Moses' slaying of the Egyptian may have been social activism.

 John Ritenbaugh states that Joshua read aloud the blessings and cursings pronounced on Israel (first mentioned in Deuteronomy 27).
 When the people of Israel obeyed, God blessed them, and when they disobeyed, God cursed them.
 The economic curses that the Un. . .

 As we approach the coming self-examination prior to Passover, we can apply six significant lessons taught to ancient Israel through the book of Lamentations.

 The twelve books of the Minor Prophets are often overlooked, squeezed between the "important" books of the Major Prophets—Isaiah, Jeremiah, and Ezekiel—and the "vital" four gospels of Matthew, Mark, Luke, and John.
 Richard Ritenbaugh summarizes. . .

 Martin Collins, lamenting that tyranny is rearing its ugly head in America today, reminds us that God made America exceptional, geopolitically blessing her above all lands, bestowing on her vast natural resources—for which we are all too often unthan. . .